kristofertsai/kristofertsai/README.md

 👋 Hi!
-I'm Kristofer Tsai, a Computer Science student at UCLA with a passion for data science and artificial intelligence.
+I'm Kristofer Tsai, a Engineering student at UCLA with an interest in data science and artificial intelligence.
 - With past experience in machine learning, analytics, and applied AI, I am interested in creating impactful projects through data science.

 🌟 Professional Highlights: